Frequently Asked Questions

 viewed 50,560 times

 One of the greatest benefits of the Flow Hybrid is the ability to harvest both Flow harvested honey and honeycomb from the same super.

-To harvest honeycomb you need to open the super—it is important to use safety precautions and equipment when doing so.
-Please see our Flow sponsored safety pamphlet covering common beekeeping safety risks and first aid responses.
+To harvest honeycomb you need to open the super (remember to take safety precautions – please see our Flow sponsored safety pamphlet covering common beekeeping safety risks and first aid responses).